earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: How long has Cloud Kinski been around?

 A: We are the thirteenth lineup of Cloud Kinski.
 Cloud Kinksi was formed in 1971 in Cologne by ex-Can band members, with the prescient idea of starting a Deutsche rap outfit.
-Unfortunately, this was too ahead of its time.
-We saw little success for a number of Earth-years.
+Unfortunately, this concept was too ahead of its time.
+We saw little success for a number of Earth-years and decided to switch to electro music.

 Q: Who is in the current lineup?